forestdb/forestdb.org/models/2025-problang-comparison-class.md

 - the utterance.

-- the probability of the superordinate comparison class being used by taking the marginal distribution of comparison classes and the .score("superordinate")
+- the probability of the superordinate comparison class being used by taking the marginal distribution of comparison classes and the scoring the probability of "superordinate"

 - Within L1predictions map applies the function stim to each condition within exptConditions, a structured object with an utterance and a subordinate paramater.

 - what subordinate category was used and that the model is L1.

 ~~~~
-///
+///fold:
 // helper function
 var exp = function(x){return Math.exp(x)}